Montparnasse Bienvenue (film)

 Montparnasse Bienvenue (Jeune Femme) is a 2017 French comedy-drama film written and directed by Léonor Serraille.
-It was screened in the Un Certain Regard section at the 70th Cannes Film Festival and won the Caméra d'Or (for Léonor Sérraille).
+It stars Laetitia Dosch as Paula, a young woman who recently returned to Paris after years living abroad and forced to forge a new life for herself after being abruptly dumped by her wealthy boyfriend.

-The film stars Lætitia Dosch as Paula, a woman recently returned to Paris after years living abroad, who is forced to forge a new life for herself after being abruptly dumped by her wealthy boyfriend.
+The film had its world premiere in the Un Certain Regard section of the 70th Cannes Film Festival on 23 May 2017, where it won the Caméra d'Or.